Saga-sanga/node-blog/README.md

 # Node.js Blog

 A small blog built using Node.js and the EJS view engine.
+This project was created as an exercise to learn Node.js and various backend technologies such as JWT for authentication and authorization.

+## Things I learnt

+- How to create an Express server using Node.js
+- Server Side Rendering(SSR) using EJS
+- Creating a CRUD App using Mongoose and MongoDB
+- Creating Schemas and Models in Mongoose
+- Using third party Middlewares
+- Impementing user authentication and authorization with JWT
+- Using MVC design pattern
+- Using cookies to send a token to the browser
+- Using bcrypt to encrypt data i.e. passwords
+- Using a validator to perform server side validation of user data

 ## Resources